Stephen Adei: Early life and education

 He was born in the village of Hwiremoase, in Adansi, Ashanti, Ghana to Kwaku Adei and Abena Pomaa (aka Bedito).
 Adei attended primary school in the village's Methodist Primary school and nearby United Middle School in Brofuyedru.

 He is the fourth child of his mother's seven surviving all male children. from basic school education, he obtained a four year Teacher's Certificate in 1964 from the Sefwi Wiawso Training College.

 He studied privately to gain London University Ordinary and Advanced Level General Certificates in Education (High School equivalent qualifications) in three and a half years.
 Adei proceeded to the University of Ghana in October 1968 where he read economics, Sociology and Geography obtaining honours in all three first-year subjects before going on to do a BSc Honours programme in Economics.
 He then went to Strathclyde for his master's degree in Development Economics.
 He also holds a PhD in International Economics at the University of Sydney.

 Career

 Stephen Adei was the Director General and the Rector of the Ghana Institute of Management and Public Administration (GIMPA) between January, 2000 and December 2008.
 Under his leadership, GIMPA was transformed from a small, under-resourced and subverted Institute in 1999 to the most successful organization under the Government of Ghana’s Public Sector reform.

 He was the Senior Economist of the Commonwealth Secretariat, London (1986-1989).
 He also serves as the board chairman of the Ghana Revenue Authority having been sworn in by the Finance Minister of Ghana; Ken Ofori-Atta.

+On 18 August 2023, he resigned from the advisory board of the finance ministry.